 The Honours Degree in Food Technology, validated by Ulster University, has been designed to equip graduates with the knowledge and skills to enter a competitive global food processing industry.
 This degree is available to study on both a full-time or part-time basis.

-The part-time Honours Degree in Food Technology has been designed for key personnel, at both junior and middle manager level, currently working in the food industry.
-Part-time students will study the same modules as per the full-time provision.
+The part-time Honours Degree in Food Technology is suited to staff at junior or middle manager level, currently working in the food industry.
+Part-time students will study the same modules as the full-time provision.

 Year 1: Level 4